clayadavis/chorro/README.md

 simulation state.

 This repo has two examples of this workflow/framework.
 The first is a simple example implementation of Conway's game of life.
 That app depends on Numpy and Scipy.
+The second example, geoCPM, has a much longer list of dependencies including Numba, pandas, matplotlib, and networkx.
+It is an implementation of a large-q Potts model for algorithmically assigning voting districts based on some objective criteria.

 To take a look at either example, check out the repo, navigate to the appropriate subfolder, and run the '\_webapp.py'.
 Then navigate to